 We constructed the Q-ball solutions in a model which is generalization of the model by Friedberg, Lee, and Sirlin[1][2].
-The new model consists a complex scalar field, a complex Higgs scalar field, and a U(1) gauge field.
-Since both complex scalar fields have global U(1) gauge invariance, two complex scalar fields induce charge densities respectively that become sources of the U(1) gauge field, respectively.
-By imposing boundary conditions so that the fields approach to the vacuum state at spatial infinity, the scalar fields induce counter charge densities each other.
-As a result, I found that the charge densities inside the Q-balls are totally screened.
+The new model consists of a complex scalar field, a complex Higgs scalar field, and a U(1) gauge field.
+Since both complex scalar fields have global U(1) gauge invariance, two complex scalar fields induce charge densities that become sources of the U(1) gauge field, respectively.
+By imposing boundary conditions such that the fields approach to the vacuum state at spatial infinity, local symmetry is spontaneously broken and therefore the gauge field acquires a mass.
+As a result, influence of the gauge field is confined in a region of scale of Compton length of the gauge field.
+In another point of view, this effect can be interpreted as follows; while the one complex scalar field induces positive charge, the other complex scalar field induces counter negative charge, and therefore the total charge inside the Q-balls is always totally screened.
 Then, the Q-balls are observed as electrically neutral objects for a distant observer.
 This indicate that the charge screened Q-balls have a desirable property for a dark matter candidate.

-In gauged Q-balls which have been studied, since the charge of the Q-balls yields Coulomb repulsive force mediated by the gauge field, it is difficult to construct large gauged Q-balls.
+For unbroken U(1) gauged Q-balls which have been studied, since the charge of the Q-balls yields the Coulomb repulsive force mediated by the gauge field, it is difficult to construct large gauged Q-balls.
 However, owing to the charge screening effect, our Q-balls can acquire large mass.
 The large Q-balls can be classified into three types by equation of state inside the Q-balls.
 I called these solutions "dust balls", "shell balls", and "potential balls", respectively.